 Hey dear linguofriend, this post talks about how to use Amazon Audible to learn a foreign language. 🉑

-As in a previous instalment I covered the huge leap one may achieve through audiobooks in terms of language fluency, now I’d focus on the best platform to get them.
+As in a previous instalment I covered the huge leap one can achieve through audiobooks in terms of language fluency, now I’d focus on the best platform to get them.
 You may wonder: why Audible? 📢

 #1 If you don’t like what you’re listening, you can return the audiobook with no penalties.

 #2 You have plenty of books to choose from, filtering by category, most rated, publishing date and, most important for us, by language. 🉐

 #3 The resume of your order: it’s a free of charge, as you get 30 days for free, but still it’s processed as a normal order:

 #4 You’re reminded that you can use it on Android, iOs, Windows Mobile, Kindle Oasis, Fire tablet, iPad, Windows Tablet, iPod Touch, personal computer, Apple, Sono speakers, Alexa-enabled devices, Fire TV. 📺

 #5 You’re pointed out the rules of the game.
 They’re very simple.

 - 1 credit = 1 book.
 You get one credit per month with your subscription and, with that currency, you can purchase any audiobook;